FinX-IO/Auto-GPT-FinX-Plugin/README.md

 **3. Install Auto-GPT**

-   If not already installed, clone the [Auto-GPT repository](https://github.com/Significant-Gravitas/Auto-GPT), follow the installation instructions and navigate to the `Auot-GPT` folder.
+   If not already installed, clone the [Auto-GPT repository](https://github.com/Significant-Gravitas/Auto-GPT), follow the installation instructions and navigate to the `Auto-GPT` folder.

 **3. Package the plugin as a zip file**